COVID-19 Surveillance Test Kit

 Is CLIA certification required to perform SARS-CoV-2 surveillance?No. The US Centers for Medicare & Medicaid Services has stated that facilities using a pooled sampling procedure to report non patient-specific results do not require CLIA certification during the Public Health Emergency.
 The pooling feature of our COVID-19 Surveillance Test Kit is designed to allow facilities without CLIA certificates to meet this requirement.

-Yes, as of September 3, 2021, we’ve performed BLAST analysis of 66,532 available whole genome sequences and the assay’s ability to detect Delta, Beta, Mu, and all other current CDC variants of concern is unaffected.
-The reported genetic variations in the strains do not impact the target regions detected by our assay’s primers and probes.
+Yes, as of March 30, 2022, we’ve performed BLAST analysis of 2,525,664 available whole genome sequences (including 124,598 Omicron sequences), and the assay’s ability to detect all current WHO variants of concern, including Delta, Omicron, and Omicron BA.2, is unaffected.

 The SARS-CoV-2 virus is constantly mutating as it spreads globally.
-We monitor sequences published to scientific databases, such as the NCBI, CDC website, and GISAID on a regular basis and will update this answer accordingly.
+We monitor sequences published to scientific databases such as GISAID on a regular basis and will update this FAQ as appropriate.

 How often should I conduct COVID surveillance testing?Most customers test twice a week.
 Testing at least 2 times per week allows you to detect COVID-19 in its earliest stages of infection with minimal cost and disruption to your school or workplace.
 As test results are representative of only the specific time of test, testing frequency is an important consideration for detecting infection.
 A sporadic testing regimen could lead to undetected infections in a population.
 Even testing once a week allows you to detect and slow the spread of COVID compared to no testing effort at all.